-This guide is designed to help you make the best comparison possible to find you some of the lowest interest rates on the market and to help you to avoid common mistakes made by credit card customers.
-On that, we are pretty comfortable in asserting that 0% is the lowest interest rate possible.
-Prepared to get the feel-good factor with the lowest interest rates possible.
+This guide was designed to help you make the most comprehensive comparison possible to find you some of the lowest interest rates on the market and to help you to avoid common mistakes made by credit card customers.

-After this time, the For the sake of argument, we will assume that the offer periods for the 0% balance transfer and the 0% purchases are both six months, and that they run concurrently.
-If that is the case, then this is a great product, because they work hand in hand to give you one of the best offers available for people making purchases on a balance transfer credit card.
+Let’s assume that the offer periods for the 0% balance transfer and the 0% purchases are both six months and that they run concurrently.
+If that is the case, then this is a great product because they work hand in hand to give you one of the most beneficial offers available for people making purchases on a balance transfer credit card.

-0% Balance transfers & 0% Purchases credit cards comparison
+Compare Credit Cards with both 0% Balance transfers & 0% Purchases

-- Compare 0% balance transfer & 0% purchases credit cards
+The finder.com.au best* 0% balance transfer and purchase credit cards

 How do 0% balance transfer and purchase rate credit cards work?